 The Business degree program prepares undergraduates for careers in the business world by offering an academically challenging program that produces a new kind of leader for business, industry, government, the arts, and health services.
 This new leader leaves the program with the skills needed to function as a professional in the complex organizations of the 21st century.
-The requirements for the Bachelor of Science in Business Administration integrate the business core, emphasizing a cross-functional approach to business issues and perspectives, and are augmented by liberal arts studies taught across diverse disciplines, fundamental business courses, and more advanced courses in the business concentration.
+The core business curriculum includes two integrating threads: professional development and technology with analytics.
+Throughout the business foundation and core courses, professional development opportunities are provided through classroom assignments and interaction with business professionals.
+In addition, each concentration has identified a course that will include a professional development component as students face graduation and search for positions in their field.
+Analytical skills are increasingly important in the business world.
+Technology and business analytics are emphasized throughout the entire business program.
 Along with an integrated curriculum, the faculty and business leaders have developed a comprehensive list of competencies that students must attain before graduation from this program.
-The competency categories for the business degree are communication, teamwork/diversity, adaptability, problem solving and accountability and ethics.
+The competency categories for the business degree are communication, teamwork/diversity, adaptability, problem solving, accountability and ethics.
 The computer science degree categories are technical, social, environment and interpersonal development.
 Most business courses also emphasize team projects in addition to individual assignments.
 Internship experiences are integrated into some concentrations and encouraged in others.